The world

 Screen Shot 2019-04-15 at 3.59.42 PM.png

-I AM AFRICAN & I CAN is a women's empowerment blog dedicated to highlighting stories of Black women's struggles and successes.
+I AM AFRICAN & I CAN is a women's empowerment blog highlighting stories of Black women's struggles and successes.
+Their stories are a great source of inspiration for anyone seeking to learn from professionals who thrive in education, entrepreneurship, healthcare, engineering, architecture, accounting, law, and more.

-Hadiatou Wann founded I AM AFRICAN & I CAN in 2013, then re-branded and relaunched it in 2018 to give African women and women of African descent a platform where they can embrace their identity, authentically share their unique stories, and leave a positive, and long-lasting stamp on the world.
+Hadiatou Wann founded I AM AFRICAN & I CAN in 2013, then relaunched in 2018 to give African women and women of African descent a platform where they can embrace their identity, authentically share their unique stories, and leave a positive, and long-lasting stamp on the world.

 Highlighting